jluk/ACC-Documentation/persisting-shell-storage.md

 ---

 # Persisting Cloud Shell files
-On first start, Cloud Shell asks for your subscription to create an LRS storage account and Azure file share for you.
-This is used to store a 5-GB image that automatically updates and persists your $Home directory.
-This file share will attach as `clouddrive` under your $Home directory.
-This is a one-time action and this is automatically done for future sessions.

 Cloud Shell will persist files with both methods below:
 1. Persist all files in your `$Home` directory as a 5-GB (default size) image in the specified file share and sync automatically <br>